10 tips for choosing your perfect wedding photographer

 7. Conduct your interviews

 During the meeting be sure to ask your photographer lots of questions!
 A few things worth finding out are: Are they a full time photographer?
 Are they fully insured?
 What happens if they fall ill on the day?
 How long they’ve been in business?
-How many weddings they shoot each year and if they have photographed a wedding at your chosen venue.
+How many weddings they shoot each year and make sure they can answer all your questions.

 8. Gauge their professionalism